 - Turn the head right side out and stuff firmly with the polyester fill.

 - Using your hand sewing needle, stitch a line of basting stitches around the open neck edge of the head and pull gently to encourage the fabric to fold inward.

-- Find your three body pieces: one Church Flowers and three Mint Chenille Dot.
+- Find your three body pieces: one cotton and three chenille.

 - Fold each panel in half and snip a notch at the center of each bottom edge.
 The bottom edge is the wider of the two flat sides.